gnilk/jsonstream/README.md

-## JSON Streaming Parser
+# JSON Streaming Parser

-This repository includes two JSON decoders and one JSON encoder.
-The old (jsonencoder/jsondecoder) are taken from another project.
+This is a zero allocation JSON Streaming Parser.
+Mainly intended for embedded use.

 Should build on any modern CPP compiler - no fancy stuff being used.

-### JSONDecoderNew.cpp
+In order to run the unit tests you need https://github.com/gnilk/testrunner

+## JSONDecoder.cpp
 Implements a very rudimentary and minimalstic JSON parser in C/CPP.
 * No allocations
 * I/O through interface implementation